BIONF/HaMStR/README.md

 ...
 ```

-and after (this is how your sequence data should look like):
+and after (this is how your sequence data should look like)
 ```
 >EXR66326.1
 MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV